Allenz5/AI-Engineer-Tutorial/README.md

 For each prompt, a group of responses is generated and scored using a reward model.
 The average score across these responses is used as the baseline (Monte Carlo Method), and the advantage of each response is computed relative to this baseline.
 The advantage is then used to calculate the loss for each response, which guides the model’s gradient update.
 In this way, the average score reflects the model’s current capability and serves as a baseline.
 The model is then updated to move toward behaviors we prefer and away from those we do not.

-Unlike DPO and PPO, Group Relative Policy Optimization (GRPO) uses KL-Divergence as a clipping mechanism to prevent the model from deviating too far from the initial model and experiencing catastrophic forgetting.
-KL-Divergence measures the difference between two models, and updates are only accepted if the KL-Divergence stays below a certain threshold.
+Unlike DPO and PPO, Group Relative Policy Optimization (GRPO) also uses KL-Divergence with clipping to prevent the model from deviating too far from the initial model and experiencing catastrophic forgetting.
+KL-Divergence measures the difference between two models.

 ### Offline
 ## Evaluations